Contrastive Learning of Medical Visual Representations from Paired Images and Text: Experiments

 \subsection{Data for Pretraining}

-We test our ConVIRT framework by pretraining two separate image encoders covering different medical specialties using two separate paired image-text datasets: \begin{itemize}[leftmargin=*,align=left] \item \textbf{Chest} image encoder: We use version 2 of the public \textbf{MIMIC-CXR} database \citep{johnson2019mimic}, which is a collection of chest radiograph images paired with their textual reports, and since its release has become a standard resource for studying multi-modal modeling of medical images.
+We evaluate ConVIRT by pretraining two separate image encoders using two separate image-text datasets (see \refapp{pretraining-details} for full pretraining details):

+\begin{itemize}[leftmargin=*,align=left] \item \textbf{Chest} image encoder: We use version 2 of the public \textbf{MIMIC-CXR} database \cite{johnson2019mimic}, which is a collection of chest radiograph images paired with their textual reports, and since its release has become a standard resource for studying multi-modal modeling of medical images.
 After preprocessing, this dataset contains a total of about 217k image-text pairs, with each pair containing an average of 1.7 images and 6.0 sentences.

-\item \textbf{Bony} image encoder: We obtain a collection of musculoskeletal image-text pairs from the Rhode Island Hospital system.
-Following chest images, musculoskeletal images constitute the second most common type of radiograph images in a typical hospital.
+\item \textbf{Bone} image encoder: We obtain a collection of musculoskeletal (i.e., bone) image-text pairs from the Rhode Island Hospital system.
+Following chest, musculoskeletal images constitute the second most common type of radiograph images in a typical hospital.
 This dataset contains a total of 48k image-text pairs, with each pair containing an average of 2.5 images and 8.0 sentences. \end{itemize}